 How to get him to commit to a serious relationship – RULE #3: Know why most people can’t commit (including yourself).

 Most people avoid commitment because commitment is intimidating.
-When you commit, you have to deliver.
+When you commit, you have to follow through.
 “Trying,” keeps the gate open for failing and not having to fully execute (commit), while still being commended for the effort.

 Commitment and execution go hand and hand.
 Dreams, hopes, words, promises… they are lifeless skeletons of what could be until a commitment to executing is implemented.